 A final note on picking one marketing channel

-Just to be clear, I’m not saying you should limit yourself to just one marketing channel.
+Just to be clear, we’re not saying you should limit yourself to just one marketing channel.

-In fact, I would never recommend putting all your eggs in one basket.
+In fact, we would never recommend putting all your eggs in one basket.

-What I am saying is that you’re likely to reduce your marketing impact if you go overboard and spread yourself too thin—especially during the initial stages of a campaign.
+What we are saying is that you’re likely to reduce your marketing impact if you go overboard and spread yourself too thin—especially during the initial stages of a campaign.

-For me, it makes way more sense to focus on a single channel, bring it to full capacity, and maximize its impact.
+For us, it makes way more sense to focus on a single channel, bring it to full capacity, and maximize its impact.

 Once it’s established and stabilized, you can move on to the next channel.